 The Pasta Queen: And a lot of the Italians have come out saying, “Oh, I’ve never seen that recipe.”
 I got pasta makers contacting me saying, “Wow, we love this recipe, but we’ve always made it dairy free,” because that’s the original classic Amalfi recipe.
 It’s only garlic, extra-virgin olive oil, the zest and the juice of a lemon.
 That’s it.

 The Pasta Queen: And they usually use a pasta called tagiolini, which is a very thin fettuccine or tagliatelle.
 Now, that one, that I love so much is actually a Sophia Loren’s recipe, and you can find it in her latest cookbook.
 It’s called like, “Sophia Loren: Memories and Recipes,” something like that.
 First of all, I love Sophia Loren.

 David: Who doesn’t?

-Nadia: We were both born in Rome and both raised in the South of Italy.
+The Pasta Queen: We were both born in Rome and both raised in the South of Italy.
 She’s from Pozzuoli.
 Literally 20 minutes away from where I was raised down South.
 But she was also born in Rome just like me.
 I have several of her recipe books and not many people know that she has recipe books.

 David: I didn’t know.
 Did you know Renee?